1912 Detroit Electric Car

-After 30 years with conventional lead acid batteries our Detroit has now been fitted with a replica set of nickel iron batteries.
+After 30 years with conventional lead acid batteries in 2020 our Detroit was fitted with a replica set of nickel iron batteries.
 This project, funded by a generous donor, commenced in 2018 includes maple wood battery boxes carefully crafted to the original factory specifications.

 The original speed controller, an intricately crafted switching mechanism with a rotating drum was rebuilt in 2017-2018.